christian-korneck/pull2null/README.md

 ### Can it pull Windows container images?
 Yes

+### Does it work for large repos?
+What about pull rate limits?
+Docker Hub pull rate limits currently seem to be at 100 pulls per 6 hours for unauthenticated user, 200 for authenticated users and unlimited (or so) for paid accounts.
+You can pass a registry login to the script via env vars (see example above) to increase the rate limit.
+To see how many pulls would be necessary for a particular repo you can run `--dry-run` that prints the count.

 ### Is it treating the container registry's resources nicely?
 Partly.
 It doesn't pull an image twice, even if that image is available under multiple tags.
-However it doesn't keep layers between pulls as it's intended to run on small CI runners and cloud instances with not much disk space.
-Please don't run it more often then necessary (i.e. every 6 months).
+However by default it doesn't keep layers between pulls as it's intended to run on small CI runners and cloud instances with not much disk space.
+If you have enough disk space you can use `--no-delete`, which leads to less downloads.
+Please don't run this script  more often then necessary (i.e. every 6 months) to not cause unnecessary traffic for your registry provider.

+# Related

+- new Docker Hub retention limit (starting 1-Nov-2020): [FAQ](https://www.docker.com/pricing/resource-consumption-updates) and [blog post](https://www.docker.com/blog/scaling-dockers-business-to-serve-millions-more-developers-storage/)
+- new Docker Hub pull rate limits: [blog post](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/)